EXPANSION IN EUROPE AND THE AMERICAS

 Turnov, Czech Republic

 The facility in Turnov, Czech Republic was started during the 1930s to manufacture industrial jewels.
+Today this facility manufactures technical ceramic components for numerous industries.

 The facility in Lauf was founded in 1922 as STETTNER and has a long history of working with the material steatite, which it continues to use today.